 The school also facilitates the provision of private tuition in acoustic guitar, clarinet, drums, electric bass, guitar, flute, saxophone, recorder, and voice.
 Costs for these lessons are arranged between parents and providers.
 Instrumental hire may be arranged through the school.

-Kim Copeland – Performing Arts Teacher
+Janet Parkinson – Performing Arts Teacher

 With the exposure to technology becoming more and more prevalent in our children’s lives, we as educators have an obligation to ensure they are able to enjoy the benefits this brings, and whilst not ignoring the potential associated negatives, with correct management (at both school and home) these can be minimised.
 Benefits such as improved student engagement, enhanced individual learning (speed and style of learning), greater collaboration, enhancing student agency, and developing essential skills for the ever changing workplace.